Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Salads – The fresh mix of tomatoes, cucumbers, and onions in Israeli salad perfectly complements the fish, while a Mediterranean salad adds tangy flavor and crisp texture.

 - Starches – Pair the tilapia with a side of fluffy quinoa, roasted cubed potatoes, or healthy cauliflower rice.
 You could even serve them with some air fryer French fries.

 More Easy Fish Recipes

 Pan seared tilapia with lemon butter sauce is flaky and tender, in 20 minutes!
-Make this pan fried tilapia recipe with just a few simple ingredients.
+Make this pan fried tilapia recipe with just 6 ingredients.